-STEM & ITC
+STEM & ICT

 All pupils have Science lessons in the labs.
 The youngest, Years 3 and 4, have an introduction to the subject and begin to learn their way around the lab and how to use the equipment.
 They also have nature lessons, where the girls learn to look at the changing environment around them.

 The ISEB syllabus commences in Year 5 at 11+, moving onto 13+ in the second half of Year 6.
 Scientific topics are taught at an age appropriate level and then revisited in more detail as pupils grow through the School.
 The learning is enhanced by a great deal of practical work where girls can develop their laboratory skills.
-Observations are recorded in a scientific format and then interpreted.
-They are also encouraged to make their own predictions to recognise that mistakes can be just as instructive as as the correct answer.
-Safety is paramount and precautions are always taken when carrying out experiments.

 From Year 5 each year group is streamed and there is then some further setting for mathematics.
 This allows us to concentrate on raising the level of mathematical attainment of every pupil, but still challenge the mathematically more able and allowing them to move forward at a more rapid pace.

 Through teaching ICT we equip children to participate in a rapidly-changing world where work and leisure activities are increasingly transformed by technology.
 We enable them to find, explore, analyse, exchange and present information.
 We also focus on developing the skills necessary for children to be able to use information in a discriminating, effective and enjoyable way.
-ICT skills are a major factor in enabling children to be confident, creative and independent learners.
-Staff use both the ICT room and computers in their class rooms to teach lessons using interactive programmes and resources.